richorama/richorama.github.io/_posts/2014-12-10-thoughts-on-julia.md

 end

 bar() do
-  # this is the implementation of the callback (which is the first argument)
+  # this is the implementation of the callback
+  # which is the first argument of the bar function
 end
 {% endhighlight %}